schmonz/c-mandelbrot/README.md

 ## TODO

-7. Why does the code always get rebuilt?
 7. Improve safety and style of `graph_t.image` declaration.
 7. Why did Cairo get slower with this refactoring?
 Where are we spending our time?
 7. Choose colormap size at runtime.